hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 assumptions, usually pointing at the cost of conversions between ``W_Root`` and ``PyObject*``, but we never actually measured it.

-So, I decided to write a set of `cpyext microbenchmarks`_ to measure the performance of various operation.
+So, we decided to write a set of `cpyext microbenchmarks`_ to measure the performance of various operation.
 The result was somewhat surprising: the theory suggests that when you do a cpyext C call, you should pay the border-crossing costs only once, but what the profiler told us was that we